94% National Credentialing Exam Pass Rate

 Top 25 Program Nationwide Ranked by Value Colleges

-The Bachelor of Science in Respiratory Care at Youngstown State University is a comprehensive, in-person program designed to prepare students for careers as licensed respiratory care practitioners (RCPs).
+The Bachelor of Science in Respiratory Care (BSRC) at Youngstown State University is a comprehensive, in-person program designed to prepare students for careers as licensed respiratory care practitioners (RCPs).
 Our program equips students with the knowledge and hands-on experience necessary to diagnose, treat, manage, and educate patients with cardiopulmonary disorders.
 As the only healthcare professionals trained and licensed to operate and manage ventilators and life support systems, respiratory therapists play a vital role in patient care.

 A licensed RCP must be knowledgeable in various assessment techniques and patient education models, working with neonatal, pediatric, and adult patients in acute, sub-acute, and home care settings.
 To effectively contribute as a member of the multidisciplinary healthcare team, the RCP must understand: